The walking tour of Florence that skips the worst mistake every tourist makes

 What to book before you come to Florence

-3. Lunch reservation in Oltrarno — especially on weekends, the good trattorias around Santo Spirito fill up from 1 PM.
-A 10-second phone call the day before saves you standing on a waiting list.
+Lunch reservation in Oltrarno: If you want a proper lunch around Santo Spirito or Oltrarno, reserve ahead, especially on weekends.
+Good trattorias fill up quickly from around 1 PM, and a quick phone call the day before can save you from standing on a waiting list.

 That’s it.
 You don’t need a guide.
 You don’t need a tour.
 You don’t need the skip-the-line package a random website tries to sell you for €80.
 You need the right pass, the right order, and the willingness to walk a city built to be walked.